 If you fixate on reducing your cost of goods to zero, there is only one outcome.
 Your business stops.

-Hence, the only way to avoid losing trades is not to trade at all.
-Accept trading and accept losing.
+Hence, the only way to avoid losing trades is not to trade.
+Instead, accept trading and accept losing.

 #3: Planning for losses is more important than planning how to win.

 New traders start by constructing a trading plan to win.
 It grabs their entire focus.
-And it’s really hard to convince them otherwise.
+And it’s tough to convince them otherwise.

 But at some point, their trading account goes bust.
-Then, they look back and realize that they failed because they did not plan how to lose.
+Then, these traders look back and, in hindsight, realize they failed because they did not plan how to lose.

 Planning how to lose is the key to longevity in the market.